Which Labor Law Posters are Required?

 Federal contractors and any employers participating in E-Verify:

-The posters for E-Verify must be posted where applicants can see them so it would be a good idea to place them in the lobby or other area which applicants frequent.
-There are two posters that must be displayed, the Participation poster and the Right to Work poster.
+The E-Verify posters must be posted where applicants can see them, so it would be a good idea to place them in the lobby or another area where applicants frequent.
+There are two posters that must be displayed: the Participation poster and the Right to Work poster.

 State Labor Law Posting Links:

 Here is a helpful link to the state labor offices on the DOL website.
-Many of these offices provide webpages dedicated to providing information on the required postings as well as links to print them.
+Many of these offices provide webpages with information on the required postings, as well as links to print them.

-New Mexico Labor Law Postings Edwards HR Consulting is based in New Mexico, and receives questions about the required postings frequently, so the specific required posters and link to the page are being provided in this article.
-Fortunately, New Mexico employers can find the most of the mandated employment posters on the Department of Workforce Solutions (NMDWS) handy webpage and print all of them out at no charge.
-(Federal posters may also be printed for free as well).
+New Mexico Labor Law Postings Edwards HR Consulting is based in New Mexico and frequently receives questions about the required postings, so the specific required posters and the link to the page are provided in this article.
+Fortunately, New Mexico employers can find most of the mandated employment posters on the Department of Workforce Solutions (NMDWS) poster webpage and print them at no charge.
+(Federal posters may also be printed for free.)

 New Mexico Required Postings: